Demand Generation Meaning

 Lead generation asks "How do we get more contacts?"
 Demand generation asks "How do we create more buyers?"
 The first focuses on volume.
 The second focuses on quality and timing.

-This distinction matters because companies that focus only on lead generation often see declining conversion rates as they scale.
-They're recycling the same in-market accounts instead of expanding the pool of potential buyers.
+Companies that focus only on lead generation often see declining conversion rates as they scale, because they're recycling the same in-market accounts instead of expanding the pool of potential buyers.
 Once you separate creation from capture, the operational implications become clear.

 What Does a Demand Generation Strategy Actually Include?